dachcom-digital/pimcore-news/README.md

 **Handcrafted Installation**
 1. Download Plugin
 2. Rename it to `News`
-3. Place it in your plugins directory
+3. Place it in your plugin directory
 4. Activate & install it through backend

 **Composer Installation**
 1. Add code below to your `composer.json`
 2. Activate & install it through backend

 ```json